null

 Gonads:

-The gonads are the reproductive glands—testes in males and ovaries in females—that produce sex hormones and gametes.
-In men, the testes produce testosterone and sperm, while in women, the ovaries produce estrogen, progesterone, and eggs.
-The function of the gonads is essential for reproductive health and overall hormonal balance.
+The gonads are the body’s primary reproductive glands—testes in men and ovaries in women—responsible for producing both sex hormones and gametes.
+In men, the testes generate testosterone and sperm, while in women, the ovaries produce estrogen, progesterone, and eggs.
+These glands play a critical role not only in reproduction but also in maintaining hormonal balance, which influences overall health and well-being.

 Hormones:

-Hormones are chemical messengers produced by endocrine glands that travel through the bloodstream to regulate a wide range of physiological and behavioral functions.
-These include metabolism, reproduction, mood, and immune response.
-Key hormones include insulin (which regulates blood glucose), cortisol (involved in the stress response), and sex hormones like estrogen and testosterone, which influence reproductive health.
+Hormones are the body’s chemical messengers, produced by endocrine glands and carried through the bloodstream to regulate essential physiological and behavioral processes.
+They influence a broad range of functions, including metabolism, reproduction, mood, and immune response.
+Examples of key hormones include insulin, which helps regulate blood sugar levels; cortisol, which plays a central role in the body’s stress response; and sex hormones like estrogen and testosterone, which shape reproductive health and development.

 Homeostasis: